Nunkiii/node-sbig/README.md

     #apt-get install node node-gyp g++ libpng-dev libcfitsio3-dev

-The `libsbigudrv.so` SBIG proprietary driver and the camera firmware must be correctly installed on your system and the camera clearly identified (`lsusb` to check).
+The `libsbigudrv.so` SBIG proprietary library driver and the camera firmware must be correctly installed on your system and the camera clearly identified (`lsusb` to check).

 You will need the `node-fits` plugin source code on the same directory as this module for the compilation to succeed.
-In the node-sbig directory, the following commands should build the module:
+In the node-sbig directory, the following commands should then build the module:

     $node-gyp configure